nickassafkirk/Cartel-Coffee/README.md

 ## Deployment

-This project was developed using the Gitpod IDE, committed to git and pushed to GitHub using the terminal within Gitpod and the gitpod extension for chrome.
+This project was developed using the Gitpod IDE, committed to Git and pushed to GitHub using the terminal within Gitpod and the Gitpod extension for Chrome.

 ---